bladeXue/wordgets/README.md

 Update log:
 v1.0.1(coming soon but encountering some bugs):
-1. fix some erroneous message dialogs.
+(1)fix some erroneous message dialogs.
 (Currently encountering some bugs on macOS and trying to fix)

+---
 1. Introduction

     Wordgets is a word memory app based on [Beeware](https://beeware.org/) -- a cross-platform, Python native toolkit.
 It has following features: